mlflow/mlflow/docs/source/python_api/mlflow.metrics.rst

 .. autofunction:: mlflow.metrics.make_genai_metric

-When using LLM based :py:class:`EvaluationMetric <mlflow.metrics.EvaluationMetric>`s, it is important to pass in an :py:class:`EvaluationExample <mlflow.metrics.EvaluationExample>`
+When using LLM based :py:class:`EvaluationMetric <mlflow.metrics.EvaluationMetric>`, it is important to pass in an :py:class:`EvaluationExample <mlflow.metrics.EvaluationExample>`

 .. autoclass:: mlflow.metrics.EvaluationExample